aymanmouss/AM-portfolio-/README.md

 > _Note: This project is a single HTML file with embedded styles and scripts for simplicity._

 ## 🚀 Live Demo

-You can view the live demo here: [**Coming Soon**](#)
+You can view the live demo here: [Live demo](https://ayman.moussa.uk/)

-## 🧑‍💻 About Me

-I'm Ayman Moussa, a full stack developer with a passion for creating intuitive web applications and scalable backend systems.
-I'm especially skilled in building Shopify custom themes and apps, and enjoy working with modern frontend and backend stacks.

 - 🔗 [LinkedIn](https://linkedin.com/in/aymanmoussa)
 - 🐙 [GitHub](https://github.com/aymanmoussa)